abbyazari/abbyazari.github.io/_pages/join.md

 ## Open Opportunities

-Ideal candidates will have experience in data science (e.g. machine learning, statistics, Bayesian methods) and/or plasma science (e.g. fusion, astrophysics, space physics).
+Ideal candidates will have experience in data science (e.g. machine learning, statistics, Bayesian methods, inverse problems) and/or plasma science (e.g. fusion, astrophysics, space physics).
 I often support students who wish to join the group with various experiences (outside of those listed above), and those who have taken a break in their professional journey or are pursuing a change in their careers.

 Please see below for the current status regarding [undergraduate](#undergraduate-students), [graduate](#graduate-students), and [post-docs and visitors](#post-doctoral-and-visitor-funding-opportunities) (updated May 5, 2025).